Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 But the states that control their own exchanges also control their own promotion and, for now, their destiny.

-All told, 11 states and the District of Columbia run their own marketplaces, also called exchanges.
+All told, 11 states and the District of Columbia run their own marketplaces.
 Under the ACA, the marketplaces were supposed to become self-sustaining businesses within a few years, supported by fees insurers pay to offer plans on the sites.

 But the election of Donald Trump as president and Republican majorities in both houses of Congress mean that proposition, like the rest of the health law, is now in doubt.